nealcaren/fightordie/_build/html/_sources/Volumes/40/12/too_rich.md

 ![](/Images/dendy.jpg)

 "You look good to us," it read.
-"If you build a house down there this is what you get you better build your house up where the rest of the dam <span class="keeptogether">n&#11834;s</span> live.
-You getting too dam rich to be a <span class="keeptogether">n&#11834;</span>.
+"If you build a house down there this is what you get you better build your house up where the rest of the dam <span class="keeptogether">niggers</span> live.
+You getting too dam rich to be a <span class="keeptogether">nigger</span>.
 That dam manish boy of yours will die soon."

 "We are only giving you a warning."

-"We want to see a n&#11834; stay in his place."
+"We want to see a nigger stay in his place."

 The "manish boy" was Norris.
 Mr. Dendy went quietly on with his building, watchfully alert.
 Public sentiment swayed to his side and nothing happened.
 Only, from that time Norris became an object of persecution.
 The crowd of boot-legging, petty politicians who were gradually coming to control the town were out to "get" him.
 The very presence of this self-reliant boy, well-dressed, educated and intelligent, was an affront to the inferior whites.
 Twice he was framed on a charge of receiving stolen goods.
 Without evidence he was convicted in the local court and acquitted on appeal.
 He had a good lawyer, the best, it was said, in the county.
-Things had come to a pretty pass when a <span class="keeptogether">n&#11834;</span> could hire him a lawyer and win his case in the white man's court.
+Things had come to a pretty pass when a <span class="keeptogether">nigger</span> could hire him a lawyer and win his case in the white man's court.
 "He's too smart," they grumbled.
-"His daddy got too much money for a <span class="keeptogether">n&#11834;</span>."
+"His daddy got too much money for a <span class="keeptogether">nigger</span>."
 They arrested him on other charges and with each acquittal (he never was convicted) their rancor grew.

 On the fourth of July, 1933, the colored people of Clinton had a picnic at Lake Murray.
 Norris drove one truck-load of picnickers and Marvin Lollis, a white man, drove another.
 Late in the afternoon a dispute arose between Norris and the white man on the subject, it is said, of the relative merits of the trucks they were driving.
 The argument grew heated, culminating in a verbal outburst from Lollis to which Norris replied by striking him on the mouth.